 Gently insert the catheter into your urethra until it reaches your bladder (you might feel a little resistance from the sphincter).
-Continue to insert until urine starts to flow and direct urine into the toilet or container.
+Continue to insert until urine starts to flow and at the same time gently lower the penis to direct urine into the toilet or container.